RESEARCH STARTER

 The main task of the secretary of the treasury is to oversee the country’s fiscal policy.
 This is the policy that affects the taxing and spending of money.
 Fiscal policy is different from monetary policy, which influences interest rates and the total amount of available money.
 The Federal Reserve oversees the country’s monetary policy and issues paper money.
 However, even though the Federal Reserve issues money, the secretary of the treasury must sign the paper money for it to become legal tender.
 The US Mint, which is also part of the Department of the Treasury, makes the nation’s coins.

 The secretary of the treasury has a number of required duties.
 The secretary oversees the dozens of offices that make up the Department of the Treasury.
 Through these offices, the secretary helps to oversee the collection of taxes and the distribution of government funds.
 The Department of the Treasury also investigates and prosecutes people who try to avoid paying taxes.
 Through these offices, the secretary is also supposed to help ensure a strong domestic economy through economic growth and job growth.
 The secretary of the treasury also has an important role to play in ensuring national security.
 The secretary must oversee economic and trade sanctions on foreign governments.
 These sanctions are carried out by a part of the Department of the Treasury called the Office of Foreign Assets Control.
 The secretary and the Department of the Treasury also help ensure national security by protecting financial systems in the United States.
 The secretary of the treasury must also publish certain information and reports to help keep the rest of the government and the public informed about government spending, government income, and other topics.
-As the head of the Department of the Treasury, the secretary has to oversee a roughly $13 billion annual budget and 100,000 employees.
+As the head of the Department of the Treasury, the secretary oversees a roughly $1.3 trillion annual budget and between 100,000 and 115,000 employees.

 The first secretary of the treasury was Alexander Hamilton, who served from 1789 to 1795.
 At the time, the young country had a great deal of debt because of the Revolutionary War, and Hamilton wanted the country to pay it back.
 Hamilton’s leadership helped the United States effectively deal with its financial burden.